 About the Department

-Part of the Kalikow School of Government, Public Policy, and International Affairs, the Department of Religion prepares you to handle our diverse and interconnected world and lead the way in interreligious understanding.
-It cultivates your wonder, questioning, creativity, and originality.
+Part of the Kalikow School of Government, Public Policy, and International Affairs, the Department of Religion prepares you to handle our complicated and interconnected world as you lead the way working with diverse populations and bridging differences.